ecaunicef/mychildhelpline-app/README.md

 4. Run the project on your desired platform (Android or iOS) and start Metro.
 5. Update `react-native-tts` configuration for smooth functionality.

+---

+### Need Help?

+If you face any issues, feel free to create an issue on the GitHub repository or reach out to the development team.